anxious-coder-lhs/emacs-config/README.md

 It is better to use this section to add any configuration that you would typically add in your `init.el` file.

 ## Configuration Layers
+Layers are an amazing configuration abstraction provided by Spacemacs for tuning the required configuration/packags for your installation.
+This allows to easily extend the setup capabilities by just plugging in an external layer for independent configurations like programming languages, external tools, etc.

+Layers are publically available by community and you can further extend a layer by custom configurations.
+Also, not all the layers available by Spacemacs are enabled by default.
+Users have control on enabling and disabling a given layer.

+Configuration layers can be enabled/disabled using the `dotspacemacs-configuration-layers` function in the `.spacemacs` configuration file.
+At the time I installed it, the only enabled package by default was `helm` and `emacs-lisp`.
+All the others were disabled.

+## Enabling/Disabling Layers
+In this repo configuration, I have shared my layering configuration for my setup.
+Please look into `.spacemacs` and the `dotspacemacs-configuration-layers` and disable/enable the packages you would like.

 # Keybindings
 It is practically not possible to highlight all the bindings here.
 The intent is to showcase some of the top used keybindings here.
 Additional contributions are welcome.